Karl-Michaud/Talk-To-a-Club/README.md

 ### Roy:

-1) Logout interface adapters and use cases.
-2) Club Home view
-3) get posts, logout, ClubUpdateDescription use cases and interface adapters
+1) Finished get posts, logout, ClubUpdateDescription use cases and interface adapters.
+2) Created and Finished ClubLoggedInView, RemoveMemberPanel, PostTextPanel.
+3) Edited the club login use case to return the club description to the presenter.
+4) Added use cases to switch between the ClubLoggedInView and CreatePostView.